How much you talk matters: Cheap talk and collusion in a Bertrand oligopoly game

 Jun Yeong Lee

-Welcome, I’m am an Associate Research Fellow at the Korea Energy Economics Institute.
+Welcome, I’m an Assitant Professor in the Department of Economics at Pusan National University.
 I’m currently working on collusive behavior, principal-agent problem, COVID-19, and Medicaid expansion.